hackerschoice/gsocket-relay/README.md

-# Global Socket Server
+# Global Socket Relay

 [YOU ARE WRONG HERE.
 YOU WANT TO GO TO https://www.github.com/hackerschoice/gsocket.](https://www.github.com/hackerschoice/gsocket)

-This repository is the Global Socket Server.
+This repository is the Global Socket Relay.
 There is never the need for you to run a GSRN server. *YOU CAN RUN GSOCKET WITHOUT RUNNING A SERVER*.

 **[LEAVE NOW.
 CLICK HERE.](https://www.github.com/hackerschoice/gsocket)**
 **[https://www.github.com/hackerschoice/gsocket](https://www.github.com/hackerschoice/gsocket)**